ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

 - **Remove** the `i2c_slave_mode` function, add an `is_slave` parameter to the `i2c_init` function.

   The decision to initialise the peripheral in master or slave mode should be decided at construction time.
 This simplifies the API as it removes the need for two separate functions to initialise slave mode `i2c_slave_mode` and `i2c_slave_address` .

-- **Remove** the `i2c_slave_address` function, add an `address` parameter to the `i2c_init` function.

-  The decision to initialise the I2C peripheral in master or slave mode should be decided at construction time.
-Adding the `address` parameter removes the need to initialise the address separately.
-This parameter is ignored if the `is_slave` Boolean is not set.

 - **Remove** the I2C slave specific transfer functions: `i2c_slave_read`, `i2c_slave_write`.